Stability conditions on Kuznetsov components: Fano threefolds

 \subsection{Proof of Theorem~\ref{thm:main1}, case index one and high genus.}

 The remaining non-trivial cases of Theorem~\ref{thm:main1} are covered by the following result:

-\begin{Thm} Let $X$ be a Fano threefold of Picard rank one, index one, and even genus $g \ge 6$.
+\begin{Thm} Let $X$ be a Fano threefold of Picard rank one, index one, and even genus $g \ge 6$ over any algebraically closed field.
 Then the Kuznetsov component $\Ku(X)$ has a Bridgeland stability condition with respect to the lattice $\Lambda_{H,\Ku(X)}^2\cong\Z^2$. \end{Thm}

 We want to apply the same proof as in the previous cases.
 Note that $\cE_2$ is slope-stable with $\mu_H(\cE_2) = -\frac 12$, whereas $S(\cO_X) = \cO_X(-H)[3]$, $S(\cE_2) = \cE_2(-H)[3]$ are shifts of slope-stable sheaves of slope $-1$ and $-\frac 32$, respectively.
 Therefore, the first step works exactly as before: for any $\beta$ with $-1 < \beta < -\frac 12$, the abelian category $\Coh^\beta(X)$ contains $\cO_X, \cE_2$ as well as $\cO_X(-H)[1]$ and $\cE_2(-H)[1]$.